Design System Upgrade

 Dev-side implementation

-With the development team, we ensured close collaboration by setting up weekly meetings and co-designing the sprint plans.
-This proactive approach ensured that the design system implementation was not pushed to the bottom of their stack.
+I maintained close collaboration with developers and the PM by organizing weekly meetings and co-designing sprint plans.
+This proactive approach ensured that the design system implementation stayed a priority.

 Design-side implementation